User Libraries

 To use elements of the JPEG_Encoder_Color_iF user library element, you need either an Expert license, a JPEG Compression Library license, or the VisualApplets 4 license.

 You find detailed documentation for the user library elements in the Help panel of your VisualApplets installation.
-Also, there are examples available that show you how to use the user library elements, see imaFlex CXP-12 Quad Implementation Examples
+Also, there are examples available that show you how to use the user library elements, see imaFlex CXP-12 Quad and Penta Implementation Examples